 To build a strong brand and marketing strategy, businesses should focus on creating a consistent brand identity that reflects their values, mission, and goals.

-This can involve creating a unique logo, tagline, and color scheme that distinguish the brand from its competitors.
+This can involve creating a unique logo, tagline, and color scheme that distinguishes the brand from its competitors.

 Businesses should also consider their target audience and develop marketing campaigns that resonate with that audience.